stuerp/foo_vis_spectrum_analyzer/README.md

 v0.9.0.0-alpha4, 2025-10-xx

 - Improved; Overall LED rendering fidelity and performance.
+- Improved: Spectrum curve stopped at the Nyquist frequency.
 - Fixed: CQT transform did not handle audio with more than 1 channel correctly.

 You can read the full history [here](docs/History.md).